 - Doctor of Philosophy, UNIVERSITY OF MICHIGAN ANN ARB

 Professor Utz completed her PhD in Sociology from the University of Michigan in 2004.
-Before that, she completed a Master degree in gerontology from Miami University, and worked as a research associate for American Association of Retired Persons (AARP) in Washington DC.
+Before that, she completed a Master degree in gerontology from Miami University, and worked as an applied research associate in Washington DC.
 She has been a faculty member at the University of Utah, Department of Sociology, since 2004.
 She is currently an Associate Professor in the Department of Sociology and has an adjunct appointment in the College of Nusing.
 She also serves as Director of the 'Health Society & Policy' program (an interdisciplinary undergradaute degree), and Co-Director of the Consortium for Families & Health Research.

 In the classroom, she teaches both undergraduate and graduate students how to be better consumers and producers of researchers (research methods).
-She also regularly teaches courses related to epidemiology and population studies.
+She also regularly teaches courses related to epidemiology, population studies, and families & health.
 She has mentored countless students, and takes great pride in providing hands-on advising so students can learn to be independent researchers.